 • Referral to a DWI class, which must be completed within 180 days of the date you started probation (You have to must pay the entire cost of these classes).

 If, during the probation period, you do not run afoul of the law and comply with the terms set out by the court, there’s nothing more to worry about.
 The sentence is complete.
 There will be a mark on your record, but there are no other restrictions or penalties associated with your probation.
 Texas law does not generally permit for an early discharge from probation.
 However, for some offenses, your attorney to petition the court for an early discharge.
 To read more about our Houston DWI attorney, Mr. Martinez click here to visit our homepage.

 If you choose not to follow the conditions of probation, the probation officer may request a warrant for your arrest; the judge could require you to return to court to add more conditions to your probation; or your probation could be revoked and you could be sent to jail.
 Probation can be violated for:

 • Failure to attend court on your scheduled date;

 • Failure to compensate a victim as ordered by the court;

 • Detecting alcohol in your blood stream when you are operating a vehicle;

 • Failing to attend alcohol awareness classes as ordered by the court; and

 • Being caught with illegal narcotics in your possession.

-Call a Houston DWI attorney and receive the quality representation you need to move forward without having this DWI charge damaging your life and career.
-Our Houston DWI attorney will work with you to provide you with the strongest defense and the highest probability of a favorable outcome in your case.
+Call our Houston DWI attorney at the Martinez law firm and receive the quality representation you need to move forward without having this DWI charge damaging your life and career.
+Mr. Martinez, a Houston DWI attorney will work with you to provide you with the strongest defense and the highest probability of a favorable outcome in your case.